Jessica’s Hypnobabies Hospital Water Birth

-“I continued listening to “Easy First Stage” the whole time during the drive I found it very comforting.
-I walked from the car to the hospital which was difficult but my light switch was in center and I just turned it off during pressure waves.”
+“I continued listening to “Easy First Stage” (Hypnobabies main hypnosis track for birthing to stay in deep hypnosis) the whole time during the drive I found it very comforting.
+I walked from the car to the hospital which was difficult but my light switch (Hypnobabies technique to enter hypnosis) was in center and I just turned it off during pressure waves (Hypnobabies word for contraction).”

 On Wednesday December 20 I woke up and went to my midwife appointment at 40 weeks and 1 day.
 An adjusted due date from my previously thought December 23.
 She did a membrane sweep which started early labor at a pressure wave every 30 min – 1 hour unless I was walking around and then they were every 10-20 minutes.

 I decided to take my boys out for lunch one last time just the 3 of us I knew the baby was coming at this point by the next day.
 After lunch I went home and did some last minute things while I still could.
 My husband came home early and my parents came to take the two older boys overnight for a couple days.
 I watched an episode on TV and then needed to listen to “Easy First Stage” because I needed to quiet my mind and be focused.
 After listening to that I thought I would get up and move around.

 While moving and standing pressure waves were 3 minutes apart but while sitting they were up to 8 minutes apart.
 I decided to listen to Easy First Stage again as my midwife suggested, to see if the pressure waves would come closer together while relaxed.
 After 30 minutes of this I realized that they were definitely coming faster and harder.
 I had one pressure wave where I lost control.
 My eyes were open and I was saying negative things like saying it hurt and I was scared.
 I quickly realized the problem was I wasn’t in a comfortable position.
 I also had to use the bathroom.
 Once that was resolved I was able to stay in control.